 The Pennsylvania Intergovernmental Cooperation Authority Act for Cities of the First Class (Pa.
 P.L.
 9, No. 6 (1991)) (the "PICA Act"), prohibits the City from filing a petition for relief under Chapter 9 so long as PICA has outstanding any bonds issued pursuant to the PICA Act ("PICA Bonds").
-As of June 30, 2019, the principal amount of PICA Bonds outstanding was \$129,745,000.
-The final maturity date for such PICA Bonds is June 15, 2023, which will occur prior to the final maturity of the 2019B Bonds.
+As of November 30, 2019, the principal amount of PICA Bonds outstanding was \$129,745,000.
+On December 3, 2019, PICA issued \$31,085,000 of its Series 2019 Special Tax Refunding Bonds (the "2019 PICA Bonds") to provide funds, together with other available funds, to defease certain of its PICA Bonds.
+Following the issuance of the 2019 PICA Bonds and the related defeasance, PICA has \$78,910,000 in PICA Bonds outstanding with a final maturity date of June 15, 2023.
+On or about March 17, 2020, PICA expects to issue \$24,990,000 Series 2020 Special Tax Refunding Bonds (the "2020 PICA Bonds") to provide funds, together with other available funds, to defease certain of its PICA Bonds.
+Following the issuance of the 2020 PICA Bonds and the related defeasance, it is expected that PICA will have \$77,545,000 in PICA Bonds outstanding with a final maturity date of June 15, 2023.

 Under the PICA Act, no additional new money PICA Bonds may be issued.
 If no PICA Bonds are outstanding, the PICA Act requires approval in writing by the Governor of the Commonwealth for a filing under Chapter 9 by the City and of the plan proposed by the City in such filing.
-If the Governor were to grant an approval for the City to file a petition under Chapter 9 and of the City's restructuring plan, and the City were to so file, provisions of the United States Bankruptcy Code could limit the enforcement of Registered Owners' rights and remedies.
+If the Governor were to grant an approval for the City to file a petition under Chapter 9 and of the City's restructuring plan, and the City were to so file, provisions of the United States Bankruptcy Code could limit the enforcement of Bondholders' rights and remedies.
 See "THE GOVERNMENT OF THE CITY OF PHILADELPHIA - Local Government Agencies - Non-Mayoral-Appointed or Nominated Agencies - PICA" in APPENDIX A hereto.

-Regardless of any specific adverse determinations in a City bankruptcy proceeding, the existence of such a proceeding could have a materially adverse effect on the liquidity and value of the 2019B Bonds.
+Regardless of any specific adverse determinations in a City bankruptcy proceeding, the existence of such a proceeding could have a materially adverse effect on the liquidity and value of the 2020A Bonds.

-The rights and remedies of Registered Owners could also be limited by other reorganization and insolvency proceedings, and general principles of equity (whether asserted in a proceeding at law or in equity).
+The rights and remedies of Bondholders could also be limited by other reorganization and insolvency proceedings, and general principles of equity (whether asserted in a proceeding at law or in equity).